IdentityServer/IdentityServer4/README.md

 # Important update
 This organization is not maintained anymore besides critical security bugfixes (if feasible).
-This organization will be archived when .NET Core 3.1 end of support is reached (3rd Dec 2022).
+This organization will be archived when .NET Core 3.1 end of support is reached (13rd Dec 2022).
 All new development is happening in the new [Duende Software](https://github.com/duendesoftware) organization.

-The new [Duende IdentityServer](https://duendesoftware.com/products/identityserver) comes with a commercial license but is [free](https://blog.duendesoftware.com/posts/20220111_fair_trade/) for dev/testing/personal projects and companies or individuals making less than 1M USD gross annnual revenue.
-Please [get in touch with us](https://duendesoftware.com/contact) if you have any question.
+See [here](https://duendesoftware.com/products/identityserver) for more details.

 ## About IdentityServer4
 [<img align="right" width="100px" src="https://dotnetfoundation.org/img/logo_big.svg" />](https://dotnetfoundation.org/projects?searchquery=IdentityServer&type=project)